rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

 ---

-As I mentioned earlier, each binding resides in a `bindings/<lang>` directory, and the structure within each is specific to the target language's canonical representation of a package or module.
-Each binding follows a common template:
+As I mentioned earlier, bindings reside in `bindings/<lang>` directories, and the structure within each is specific to the target language's canonical representation of a package or module.
+The implementation of the bindings, however, follow a common template:

-1. From the target language's perspective, each native module is a file named `binding` and is subsequently consumed by a loader called `mwe`.
+1. From the target language's perspective, each native module is named `binding` and is subsequently consumed by a loader called `mwe`.
 This encapsulation allows us to:
     -   Hide the incidental complexity of searching for the binding on the file system, and loading it into the runtime.
     -   Make it convenient (and more productive) to write language-specific utilities in the target language itself.
     -   Make it easier to refine the public interface to the binding on a per target language basis.
 This could, for example, make it easier for users to integrate your native library in to 3rd party libraries (e.g. Numpy in python).

-2. When you have multiple target languages, it can become a substantial burden to maintain high-quality documentation for each as your module evolves.
+2. When you have multiple target languages, it can become burdensome to maintain high quality documentation for each as your module evolves.
 To make this easier, each binding has a collection of integration tests, some of which should be simple enough to be understood by users of the binding and serve as minimal working examples.

 3. With CMake we can configure, build and test the bindings in an automated way that fits a single workflow.
-Each build configuration is defined in `bindings/<lang>/CMakeLists.txt`.
+In our case, each build configuration is defined in `bindings/<lang>/CMakeLists.txt`.

 <br>